Chrisandyu/BMTMacro/README.md

 # BMT Macro

 A simple macro that will help you type text for a BMT.
+When you press hotkeys, it will paste parts of the BMT script for you so that you don't have to manually copy-paste.

 ## Authors